 I'd also heard a rumor that this was one cut-your-own tree farm where you can drive right up and select your tree.

 I was rather skeptical, but with a five-week-old baby along on our tree mission, we figured it was worth a shot.
-I was even more incredulous when we drove into the farm and got our first look at just how large it is--140 acres of Christmas trees!
+I was even more incredulous when we drove into the farm and got our first look at just how large it is--66 acres of Christmas trees as of 2013!

-We stopped briefly to visit the farm's resident family of reindeer and to say "hello" to Santa Claus (unfortunately, Santa is too busy preparing for Christmas to visit Dzen Tree Farm in 2012, but live reindeer are back after an absence of several years!).
+We stopped briefly to visit the farm's resident family of reindeer and to say "hello" to Santa Claus (unfortunately, Santa is too busy preparing for Christmas to visit Dzen Tree Farm in 2013, but live reindeer delight visitors!).
 Actually, our tiny munchkin didn't even open an eyeball to see whose lap she was in when we handed her over to the big guy in the red suit.
 Santa definitely knows when you are sleeping when you're sleeping on him!
 John Dzen, Jr. told me that one of the farm's special attractions is a 50-year-old nativity set that he has restored and placed inside a manger he built with wood taken from a 75-year-old barn.

 A helpful employee gave us directions for navigating our way to the soft-needled Balsam trees, but we quickly found ourselves "lost" amid the vast expanses of evergreens.
+(Hint: Look for red flags signaling fir trees and blue that mark the spruce.)
 There were, indeed, many roads to traverse where trees were not much more than an arm's length outside the car window.
 Still, I was convinced that we'd have to set out on foot with baby nestled in her carrier to find a fitting tree.